cybercodebear/cybercodebear.github.io/_posts/2020-01-26-forensic-tasks.md

 ## Scenarios
 <p>&nbsp;</p>
-The following scenarios will have a rating in front of them which I think is reflective of how difficult it should be to complete.
+The blog posts in the category *Tasks* will have a rating in their tags which I think is reflective of how difficult it should be to complete.
 The following is a description of the ratings.

 **Very Easy:** The evidence you need is given.
 The task is well defined.
 The tools are beginner friendly.